Expensent

 How do I email receipts to QuickBooks?

-QuickBooks Online assigns each company file a unique email address ending in @qbodocs.com.
-Find yours in Bookkeeping → Receipts → Forward from email.
-Forward the receipt email (or compose a new message with the receipt attached) to that address.
-QuickBooks extracts the vendor, date, amount, and last four card digits using OCR and places the receipt in the Receipts tab under "For Review."
-Your sending email must be registered in Receipts → Manage Senders first.
-For the full walkthrough including the Gmail auto-forward gotcha, see our dedicated guide on forwarding receipts to QuickBooks.
+QuickBooks Online assigns each company file a custom forwarding address.
+Current US help shows @assist.intuit.com; many existing accounts and older Intuit pages still reference @qbodocs.com.
+Find yours in QuickBooks under Receipts or Accounting → Forward from email.
+Forward the receipt or bill email, or compose a new message with the document attached.
+QuickBooks extracts the vendor, date, amount, and last four card digits, then places the item in Receipts for review.
+Your sending email must be enabled in Manage forwarding email first.

 What file types and sizes does QuickBooks accept for receipts?

 QuickBooks Online accepts PDF, JPEG, JPG, PNG, and GIF.
-HEIC (the default iPhone photo format) is NOT supported — iPhone users should change camera settings to "Most Compatible" or convert photos before forwarding.
+HEIC (the default iPhone photo format) is not listed as supported, so iPhone users should change camera settings to "Most Compatible" or convert photos before forwarding.
 File size must be between 46 KB and 20 MB.
-Files under 46 KB are silently rejected with no error message, which is the single most common reason a forwarded receipt never appears.
-Each attachment should contain exactly one receipt for accurate OCR.
+Files under 46 KB may not appear in the review flow.
+Each attachment should contain one receipt or bill for accurate OCR.

 Can QuickBooks read line items from a receipt?